hnegi01/sisense-automl/README.md

 `sisense-automl` is a Python package for automating machine learning processes using Sisense and AutoML.
 It provides easy-to-use interfaces for data preprocessing, model training, and evaluation.

+## ⚠️ Disclaimer
+This package is **not an official feature supported by Sisense**.
+It is an independent project demonstrating how AutoML can be integrated with Sisense.
+Use at your own discretion, and note that Sisense does not provide support for this package.

 ## ⚠️ Compatibility Warning
 This package requires **Python 3.9** to function correctly.
 Please ensure you are using the correct Python version.